What is CI CD In DevOps ? And What are Differences Between CI and CD

 While this makes a choice easier, businesses still need to comprehend DevOps before optimally utilizing it.
 That makes the confusion between CI and CD a focal point in the process.
 Despite being present in the market for several years, businesses still do not know the difference between CI and CD.

-Both play a crucial role in DevOps, and their understanding is crucial for DevOps’ seamless integration.
-While DevOps training can clarify the concepts, learning the basics can speed the process.
+Both play a crucial roles and responsibilities of devops engineer, and their understanding is crucial for DevOps’ seamless integration.
+While DevOps training can clarify the concepts, learn DevOpsbasics can speed the process.
 On that note, here are everything businesses should know about CI CD DevOps.

 What Are CI and CD in DevOps?